 Academies designated as Strict Discipline Academies or Alternative Education Academies, as per the Michigan School Code, may be exempted from certain parts of these requirements due to their unique nature.
-In all cases, specific educational goals will be mutually developed and agreed upon by the Academy and FSU CSO and shall be attached to the contract.
+In all cases, specific educational measures, targets and metrics will be mutually developed and agreed upon by the Academy and FSU CSO and shall be attached to the contract.